 • Real estate agent vs. Realtor: A Realtor refers to a member of the National Association of Realtors, which means they adhere to the association’s Code of Ethics and have access to its continuing education resources.

-• Dual agent: A dual agent works with both the buyer and seller in the same transaction, but must disclose the relationship with both sides.
+• Dual agent: A dual agent works with both the buyer and seller in the same real estate transaction, but must disclose the relationship with both sides.
 In some states (Alaska, Colorado, Florida, Kansas, Maryland, Texas, Vermont, and Wyoming), dual agency is illegal.

 Dig deeper: 12 questions to ask when buying a house